 - A picture frame for your mimosa bar sign.
 I ordered this one, but you can also find nice ones at Dollar Tree to cut costs.

 - Juice bottles.
 I saw so many cute juice carafes, but I’m not made of money haha!
-I got empty soda bottles on Amazon, which looked awesome, but you can also pick them up at your local craft store for even cheaper.
+I got empty soda bottles at my local craft store for cheap.

 - Fruit dishes.
 I used glass bowls I had at home, but these can also be grabbed at the craft store or Dollar Tree at a low cost.